pencil2d/pencil2d.github.io/_posts/2017-11-28-Introducing-pencil2d-0.6.md

 comments: false
 ---

 Christmas is getting close, and it’s about time to unwrap one of the presents for you.
-So yes, it has finally happened: Pencil2D 0.6 released today!
-You can get it from http://pencil2d.github.io/download/.
+So yes, it has finally happened:

+**Pencil2D 0.6 released today!**

+Please download it [here](http://pencil2d.github.io/download/).
 Let’s unwrap it a little bit, and take a look at what’s inside.

 ## 0.6 is much more stable than 0.5.4

-Thanks to all the [contributors][0], there are tons of bugs have been fixed in the 0.6.
+Thanks to all the [contributors][0], tons of bugs have been fixed in the 0.6.
 We can say with confidence that Pencil2D 0.6 is more stable than old 0.5.4.
 Now you can simply enjoy animating without worrying too much about losing your work.

-But please keep in mind, there are still some [known issues][] and developers are working hard to resolve them.
+But please keep in mind, there are still some [known issues](#known_issues) and developers are working hard to resolve them.
 Please don't hesitate to [tell us][1] if you encounter any issues.
 Your report will help Pencil2D get better.

 [0]: https://github.com/pencil2d/pencil/graphs/contributors
 [1]: https://github.com/pencil2d/pencil/issues